JCurtisRMIT/arduino/index.md

 ### Going Further
-We've only scratched the surface here, there are all sorts of Widgets to choose from.
+We've only scratched the surface here, there are all sorts of [**Widgets**](https://docs.blynk.cc/#widgets) to choose from.
 You'll see that when selecting a Widget there is a white information box `[ i ]` for each Widget which gives you all sorts of handy tips for coding when using that Widget.

-There's even more information in the documentation (Links to an external site.).
-If you're stuck, the docs are always the first place you should look (Links to an external site.)!
+There's even more information in the documentation.
+If you're stuck, the docs are always the first place you should look!